Cleveland State University ADHD Policy

 2.Where can I get an evaluation for ADHD?

-In addition to CSUCC, there are several providers in the community that perform ADHD evaluations.
+There are several providers in the community that perform ADHD evaluations.
 Please contact the CSU Counseling Center at 216-687-2277 for a list of professionals in the community that perform ADHD evaluations.

 3.How much does an evaluation for ADHD typically cost?